SystemsScientist/C-Primer-Plus-Chapter-11/README.md

 manage directories and files as I work through Prata's C Primer Plus textbook.

-Please feel free to reach out to me if you have any questions or comments.
+Please feel free to reach out to me at mattewjohnson@snarkydata.com if you have any questions or comments.
 In addition, feel free to utilize the solutions for your consumption and edification.

 ~ Matt